Ranking Liverpool’s seven Premier League No.7s from worst to best

 7. Nigel Clough

-Liverpool’s first Premier League number seven, Clough was broadly underwhelming during his time at Anfield.
+Liverpool’s first Premier League No.7, Clough was broadly underwhelming during his time at Anfield.

 Signed after an impressive early career at Nottingham Forest, he lost his Reds place and his spot in the England squad after joining in 1993.